Advertisement

 Did you know?

-In 1925, he was just 9 years old when on November 28th, radio station WSM broadcast the Grand Ole Opry for the first time.
+In 1925, at the age of merely 9 years old, Stanley was alive when on November 28th, radio station WSM broadcast the Grand Ole Opry for the first time.
 Originally airing as “The WSM Barn Dance”, the Opry (a local term for "opera") was dedicated to honoring country music and in its history has featured the biggest stars and acts in country music.

 ADVERTISEMENT BY ANCESTRY.COM